zulip/zulip/docs/development/overview.md

-If you have a very slow network connection, however, you may want to avoid using Vagrant (which involves downloading an Ubuntu virtual machine or Linux Container) and either
+If you have a very slow network connection, however, you may want to avoid using Vagrant (which involves downloading an Ubuntu virtual machine or Linux container) and either
 [install directly][install-direct] (recommended), or use [the manual install process][install-generic] instead.
 These options only support Linux.